-Dissolvable frac plugs have clear benefits over conventional plugs, including faster production, reduced expenditure, longer laterals, and significant reduction in GHGs, Chandana Patnaik, Technical Writer, Stratview Research, tells OGN
+Dissolvable frac plugs function exactly like conventional frac plugs, but with clear benefits over the latter, including faster production, reduced expenditure, longer laterals, and significant reduction in greenhouse gas emissions, Chandana Patnaik, Technical Writer, Stratview Research, tells OGN

 Frac plugs play a vital role in the hydraulic fracking process for any oil and gas field.